-As organizations spent the summer examining the need to vastly improve their workforce diversity efforts, many recognized that not only is it just the right thing to do—it’s also crucial to their ability to perform well during a recession.
-As GR8 Place to Work CEO Michael C. Bush noted late last year, his firm’s study of more than 2,000 companies “found that key metrics related to equity and inclusion not only drive stronger company innovation, but also predict whether companies will thrive or stumble during a recession.”
+As organizations examine the need to vastly improve their workforce diversity efforts, many have recognized that not only is it just the right thing to do—it’s also crucial to their ability to perform.
+As GR8 Place to Work CEO Michael C. Bush noted, his firm’s study of more than 2,000 companies “found that key metrics related to equity and inclusion not only drive stronger company innovation, but also predict whether companies will thrive or stumble.”

 While improving workforce diversity involves addressing a myriad of factors, including the organization’s culture and degree of inclusivity, the ability to attract diverse talent is essential to progress.
 Numerous tools exist that can support talent acquisition teams, particularly as they work to implement technology intended to eliminate human bias from the company’s hiring process.
 For talent acquisition teams wondering where to focus their efforts, consider the following applications and approaches as you determine how best to move forward.

 #1.
 Host virtual recruiting events for internship and early-career hiring needs.

 Virtual recruiting events, which have become one of the most common hiring strategies during the pandemic, provide an excellent opportunity for organizations to level the playing field by expanding the schools from which they recruit with the specific goal of realizing more diverse student applicant pools.
 In addition, reducing the focus on four-year degrees as a requirement and tapping into new sources of talent by recruiting virtually from bootcamps and other similar programs can significantly improve the organization’s ability to connect with a broader range of candidates.